-Give Back to Those Who Have Served
+Helping Those Who Have Served

 The transition from military service to college can be difficult without support.
-As a result, student veterans are often a forgotten population in need of unique programming and outreach efforts to successfully acclimate to campus life.
-Through our two programs, Peer Advisors for Veteran Education (PAVE) and the Women Veterans Coffee Club, we provide opportunities for incoming students to make early connections with each other and allow for continuing students to give pack to their peers.
+As a result, students who have served our country are often a forgotten population in need of specialized programming and outreach efforts to successfully acclimate to campus life.
+Through its unique initiatives, the Peer Advisors for Veteran Education (PAVE) and the Women Veterans Coffee Club, UVS provides opportunities for incoming students to make early connections with each other and allow for continuing students to give back to their peers.

-Our programs impact over 900 student veterans and provide direct support to 100 student veterans each year.
+UVS programs impact over 900 student veterans and provide direct support to 100 student veterans each year.

-We are Expanding our Efforts
+Expanding Our Efforts

-Our new initiatives include a peer support mentoring program, a series of monthly “lunch and learn” informational sessions, and a drop-in monthly club for women veterans.
+New and expanded initiatives include a peer support mentoring program, a series of monthly “lunch and learn” informational sessions, and a drop-in monthly club for women veterans.

 Real Students, Real Stories